-What better way to use the wonderfully sweet and juicy seasonal fall apples than in everyone’s favorite apple pie.
+There's a chill in the air meaning autumn is nearly here.
+What better way to use all those wonderfully sweet and juicy apples than in everyone’s favorite apple pie.

 Personally, I think warm homemade apple pie is not complete without a scoop of ice cream.

 Here’s some simple recipes for the perfect dessert - Mammy’s Irish apple pie with Bailey’s ice cream:

 Baileys Irish Cream ice cream

 2 fl oz.
 (1/4 cup) Baileys Irish Cream